MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs.md

 For Microsoft-hosted parallel jobs, you can get up to 10 free Microsoft-hosted parallel jobs that can run for up to 360 minutes (6 hours) each time for **public projects**.
 When you create a new Azure DevOps organization, you are not given this free grant by default.

 For **private projects**, you can get one free job that can run for up to 60 minutes each time.
-When you create a new Azure DevOps organization that uses MSAs (Microsoft accounts) instead of AAD (Azure Active Directory) accounts, you are not given the free grant by default.
+When you create a new Azure DevOps organization you may not always be given this free grant by default.

 To request the free grant for public or private projects, send an email to azpipelines-freetier@microsoft.com and provide the following information: